 - “Affect and Event in Décio Pignatari: Multimedial Poetics, Politics and Radical Prosa.”
-CR: The New Centennial Review 20.1 (Winter 2019), Forthcoming, 30 pages.
+CR: The New Centennial Review 20.2 (Fall 2020), Forthcoming, 30 pages.

 - “Dialécticas de la letra: El régimen de representación y la política de lo sensible en la literatura latinoamericana.”
 Política Común: A Journal of Thought 12 (Fall 2018), Forthcoming, 30 pages.

 - “A Poetics of Resistance and Multiplicity: Valle-Inclán, Spanish Theater, and War in the Work of Dru Dougherty.
 Or Lessons of a Master.”
 Anales de la Literatura Española Contemporánea 42.4 (August 2017): 9-19.

 - “Subversions of the Sensible: The Poetics of Antropofagia in Brazilian Concrete Poetry.”
 Revista Hispánica Moderna 68.2 (December 2015): 165-90.